nextstrain/nextclade/docs/user/migration-v3.md

 ## 3. Different tree output

 Nextclade v3 now has the ability to phylogenetically resolve relationships between input sequences, where v2 would only attach sequences to the reference tree.
 Nextclade v3 thus may produce trees that are different from the trees produced in Nextclade v2.

-In addition to the auspice json format, Nextclade can now also export the tree as `newick` string.
+Please read the [Phylogenetic placement](https://docs.nextstrain.org/projects/nextclade/en/stable/user/algorithm/05-phylogenetic-placement.html) section in the documentation for more details.

 ##### Migration paths

 We recommend the new behavior for most users and most pathogens.
 If you encounter any issues (consider [reporting](https://github.com/nextstrain/nextclade_data/issues) them) or prefer the old behavior, you can use `--without-greedy-tree-builder` argument in Nextclade CLI to disable it.

 There is currently no way to disable the tree builder in Nextclade Web.
 If you need this functionality, please open a GitHub issue and explain your motivation.
 We are also open for contributions.

-Please refer to section "Phylogenetic placement" of Nextclade user documentation for more details about the new algorithm.

 ## 4. Dataset file format and dataset names have changed